Ubuntu Considering an HTML5-Based OS Installer - Slashdot

 At my previous company, we used a Mozilla based installer front end.
 We used a cut down mozilla browser, without address bars or anything like that, which allowed easy UI creation for a wizard, embedded HTML online release notes, built in JS engine for customization at the product/package level, easily extended to interface with back end installers using XPCom.
 All in all, it was a great piece of work and very stable, this was 2004/2005.

-Then we were acquired by an unnamed big blue bohemouth, who didn't like
+Then we were acquired by an unnamed big blue bohemouth, who didn't like the MPL, and moved us to one of their in-house installers (which was awful beyond words.)
+And just like that, it was gone.